LazaUK/UdemyProjects-TensorFlow/README.md

 # TensorFlow study projects
 I'll use this repo to store my TensorFlow (TF) study projects.
-I'm following here instructions from the Udemy's "TensorFlow Developer Certificate in 2022: Zero to Mastery" course.
+I'm following here instructions from Daniel Bourke's "TensorFlow Developer Certificate in 2022: Zero to Mastery" course on Udemy.

 ## Project 1 - Tensor Fundamentals
 1. Reviewing concepts of tensor: creation of _scalar_, _vector_ and _matrix_ tensors with "**tf.constant**" and "**tf.Variable**";